TRAIL ETIQUETTE AND SKILLS

 Always tell a responsible person the following:

-When do you expect to return.
-Call as soon as you get out to stop any rescue measures, if you are overdue.
+Call as soon as you get out to stop any rescue measures, if you are overdue, and to let loved ones know you are out and safe.

 TRAIL ETIQUETTE